desotech-it/carvel/README.md

 > Succeeded
 > ```

 You will obtain a `reconcile` information about all objects created.
-Using kapp you observe what happen and understand if the operation will be completed correctly.
+Using kapp you can observe what happened and understand if the operation completed correctly.

 ```bash
 kapp inspect -a vmug-application --tree